wazuh/wazuh-documentation/source/user-manual/registering/index.rst

 Available registration methods
 ------------------------------

 You can use the method that better suits with your need.
-We recommend: :ref:`simple-registration-service`.
+We recommend: :ref:`Auto-enrollment, see more in <reference_ossec_client>`.

 +----------------+---------------------------------------------------------------+
 | Type           | Method                                                        |